-In this tutorial we will show you how to install Memcached on Debian 9.
-For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoid bad performance on your dedicated or vps server.
+In this tutorial, we will show you how to install Memcached on Debian 9.
+For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoids bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 Install Memcached on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Now use the following command to install the Memcached service on your system:

 apt-get install memcached netcat

 Step 3.
 Configuration Memcached.

 The default configuration file can be found at:

 Change the settings, Example settings for 512MB caching: